 Looking for a delicious bowl of vitamins and minerals that you can prepare in just 20 minutes?
 Then this kale salad with butternut squash, pumpkin seeds, pomegranate seeds, and balsamic vinegar is just for you!
 Kale is an immunity superfood, as is butternut squash.
 Pumpkin seeds are an incredible source of protein and unsaturated fats and pomegranate seeds have so many health benefits you can hardly count them all!
+See why pomegranate seeds are amazing for you and your body.

 I love whipping up this kale salad recipe to enjoy at lunch or bring to a dinner party, and it never fails to satisfy.